dibyaranjannnayak/exploring-js./README.md

                         f. null- it is the intentional absence of any value. it is a standalone value.    (id=null)
+                                 *but when we check the data type of null it shows as object.

                         g. undefined- variable is declared but not assigned yet. (car;)